Category: Featured

 • Evaluate potential solutions: Carefully consider the capabilities, costs, and integration requirements of new technologies.

-• Involve clinicians in the process: Ensure their input is valued and incorporated into decision-making.
+• Involve clinicians in the process: Ensure their input is valued and incorporated into decision-making for implementation of virtual care programs.

 4. Prioritize Training and Education: